joslinm/validate/README.md

 If a property isn't set, it's not evaluated.

 When the data is validated and the `Is` member is set, the value will be coerced into the expecting type.
-For example, a string value will be coerced to an integer and returned in the dictionary from `dict, err := validate.Data(input).With(rules)` will contain values typed accordingly.
+For example, a string value will be coerced to an integer and returned in the dictionary from `dict, err := validate.Data(input).With(rules)`

 Rules are best built using the [builder](https://github.com/lann/builder).